- I Cannot Install Boxcryptor

 Deployment through GPO

 Boxcryptor can be deployed comfortably within a company network by means of group policies.
-The basic steps for this process are described in this tutoral.
+The basic steps for this process are described in this tutorial.

 There are, however, a couple of necessary modifications of the process described in the tutorial.
 This is due to the fact that the Boxcryptor installer is multi-language, and cannot be deployed over group policy without modification.

-Microsoft Orca is required to modify the Boxcryptor installer.
-It is a tool that allows modification of existing MSI package files and can be downloaded here.
-Unpack it with a tool such as WinRar and use the embedded
+Prerequisites: Microsoft Orca is required to modify the Boxcryptor installer.
+It is a tool that allows modification of existing MSI package files and is shipped as part of the Windows SDK Components for Windows Installer Developers.
+There is also a standalone version available at technipages.com.

 - Download the current version of Boxcryptor from here.